adheeshc/Lane-Detection/README.md

 ## **PROJECT DESCRIPTION**

-The aim of this project is to detect custom AR Tags
+The aim of this project is to do simple Lane Detection to mimic Lane Departure Warning systems used in Self Driving Cars.
+The task is to design an algorithm to detect lanes on the road, as well as estimate the road curvature to predict car turns.

 Please refer to [Project Report](https://github.com/adheeshc/Lane-Detection/blob/master/Report/Project%202.pdf) for further description